* CFO won’t say if company in talks with U.S. buyers

 WILMINGTON, Del., Sept 7 (Reuters) - The chief financial officer of bankrupt start-up Solyndra, which had ramped up its operations after getting a U.S. government loan for solar companies, declined to say on Wednesday if potential buyers would keep its business in the United States.

-Under questioning at a bankruptcy court hearing from a U.S. government attorney, CFO W.G.
-Stover declined to identify either of the two companies that have shown an interest in Solyndra's operations, or even where they were based.
+Under questioning at a bankruptcy court hearing by a U.S. government attorney, CFO W.G.
+Stover declined to identify either of the two companies that have shown an interest in Solyndra’s operations or even where they were based.

 Matthew Troy, an attorney for the Department of Justice, said the government’s $535 million loan required the business be operated in the United States.

-The U.S. solar industry has been hit by plummeting prices for panels as European governments cut subsidies, hitting global demand, at the same time that Beijing-backed Chinese manufacturers step up production.
+The U.S. solar industry has been hit by plummeting prices for panels as European governments cut subsidies, hitting global demand, at the same time that Beijing-backed Chinese manufacturers stepped up production.

-The government's loan is third in line for repayment behind a proposed $4 million bankruptcy loan and a $69.3 million first-lien loan.
+The government’s loan is third in line for repayment behind a proposed $4 million bankruptcy loan and a $69.3 million first-lien loan.
 Those two loans were extended in part by Argonaut Ventures LLC, a venture capital firm in San Francisco that owns about 39 percent of the company.

 Solyndra’s attorney, Maxim Litvak, of Pachulski Stang Ziehl & Jones LLP, declined to say if the company had enough value to repay the government loan.

 The company has secured debts of $783.8 million, according to court documents filed with its bankruptcy on Tuesday.

 The U.S. government objected to requests by the company to use lenders’ cash collateral to give Solyndra four weeks to find a commitment from a buyer.